wanghaohappy1/coding_problems/leetcode/easy/README.md

 ## Path Sum
 * recursively check on left/right subtree with reduced sum
 * base case needs to make sure reached destination is a leaf

+## Majority Element
+* use hashmap

+## Max Depth Binary Tree
+* use recursion

+## Min Depth Binary Tree
+* if either child is null but not both, use helper function to return MAX_VALUE to ignore the child

+## Same Tree
+* use recursion

+## Excel Sheet Column Number
+* base-26 calculation

+## Level Order Traversal Binary Tree
+* use a queue to store nodes at each level
+* for each level, enqueueu all nodes at next level, then nodes at current level to result

+## Level Order Traversal Binary Tree 2
+* similar to previous questions, just add level data to the head of result list

+## Symmetric Tree
+* use a helper function to recursively check if two subtrees are symmetric